Skip to main content

 Most candidates ramble for two minutes about their resume.
 Hiring managers stop listening after thirty seconds.
 Use this skeleton instead:

-Beat 2 — One project with impact (40-50 seconds).
+Beat 2, one project with impact (40-50 seconds).
 Pick the project closest to the role you're interviewing for.
-Use the verb-result pattern: I built X, which did Y, and as a result Z. If you can attach a number — latency cut in half, deploy time from 20 minutes to 4, used by 500 internal devs — use it.
-Numbers are what hiring managers remember.
+The verb-result pattern is the template here: I built X, which did Y, and as a result Z. If you can attach a number (latency cut in half, deploy time from 20 minutes to 4, used by 500 internal devs), use it.
+Numbers are what hiring managers remember when they're debating you in the room.

 Match the tone

-Indeed's career research consistently shows that culture fit signals fire in the first 60 seconds of a call.
-Read the room before you walk in:
+Culture-fit signals fire in the first 60 seconds of a call, so read the room before you walk in:

 • Startups + early-stage: Lean in on velocity and ownership.
 "I built and shipped" beats "I contributed to."